 It also takes more capital to buy and repair a more expensive house.
 I want to make at least $25,000 if I am flipping a $100,000 house.
 If I am flipping a $200,000 house, I will want to make at least $35,000 because I have more money tied up.
 Since I am buying a more expensive house at $200,000 and I am using more cash for down payments and repairs and I will not be able to buy as many properties.
 Since I am buying fewer properties, I want to make sure that the houses I am buying will make more money.
 Here is a great article with information on financing fix and flips.

-How much money have I made flipping houses?
+How much have I made?

 In 2017 I made over $600,000 flipping houses.
 I sold 26 flips in 2017, 18 in 2016, 8 flips in 2015, 12 in 2014, and 10 in 2013.
 I will have a few fix and flips that will profit $20,000 to $30,000, and I will have a few that will profit around $50,000.
 Twice in the ten years, I have made close to $100,000 on a single flip.
 For me, the big money in fix and flipping is volume, not in one extremely profitable property.

-How do I calculate the profits on a house flip?
+How do you calculate the profits?

 When I am talking about profit I mean the money I make after paying for repairs, carrying costs, financing, and selling costs.
 The shows on HGTV do not include many of these costs, which can make the business look much more glamorous than it really is.
 Here are what the costs could look like on a flip I hold for 6 months: